 Sewer System Upgrades: Eliminating Infiltration & Inflow

-As communities face aging sewer infrastructure, many are turning to E/One pressure sewer systems for the solution.
-This video describes how communities can save tens of thousands of dollars on treatment and repair costs.
+As communities face aging sewer infrastructure, many are turning to ALL-TERRAIN SEWER pressure sewer systems from E/One for the solution.
+This video describes how communities can save tens of thousands of dollars on treatment and repair costs alone.

 Grinder Pump Selection

 Constant, predictable pump output is the foundation for proper hydraulic design.
 It enables the engineer to minimize retention time, pump wear and deep scouring action at effective levels.
-E/One's semi-positive displacement (SPD) grinder pump was developed for wastewater application.
-Pumps & Systems magazine recently featured an article about SPD pumps for pressure sewer systems that compares SPD and centrifugal pumps.
+E/One's semi-positive displacement (SPD) grinder pump was developed for wastewater applications.
+Pumps & Systems magazine featured an article about SPD pumps for pressure sewer systems that compares SPD and centrifugal pumps.